FelixOnline/v2/content/articles/2012-11-9-strike-team-sent-to-upset-ucl-mission-successful.md

 subtitle: >
   Gaming Society go to UCL...
 Tl;dr: Imperial possibly beat UCL at a bunch of video games, with a score of 2-1 or 3-2.
 Or maybe we drew with 2-2 - I don’t know.
 Just read the article.
 date: "2012-11-09 16:35:55 +0000"

 # Attributes from Felix Online V1
 id: "2880"
 old_path: /games/2880/strike-team-sent-to-upset-ucl-mission-successful
 aliases:
  - /games/2880/strike-team-sent-to-upset-ucl-mission-successful
+imported: true
+comments:
+ - To get involved in future events contact gamingimperialacuk or follow httpswwwfacebookcomgroupsICGaming for details on our next event 27th November

 # Article Taxonomies
 categories:
  - games
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true